-What does this phrase “wedding photojournalism” even mean?
+What does the phrase “wedding photojournalism” even mean?
 People mention it, share it, but it is often misunderstood.

-Wedding photojournalism primarily focuses on capturing a wedding day as it naturally happens in an unobtrusive way (without any intentional arrangement from the photographer), instead of posing for every image.
+Wedding photojournalism primarily focuses on capturing a wedding day as it naturally happens in an unobtrusive way (without no or minimal interruption from the photographers/videographers).

 This style usually consists of: